Evans family have a long associated history in Limerick since the late 17th century and with many examples of prominent marriages as follows:

 Catherine Evans & Sir Richard Coxe

-Research has been carried on the Evans family, however for the purpose of this site currently, the focus in on the Evans family of Kilkeedy, and the Evans/Vokes/Green connection.
+Research being carried on the Evans family on this site is to focus on the Evans family of Kilkeedy, Limerick and the Evans - Vokes/Green/Wall connection.

-i Raymond Evans, born c 1725, Raymond married Miss Vokes, daughter of Thomas Vokes (D.1783/5).
+i Raymond Evans, born c1725, Raymond married Miss Vokes, daughter of Thomas Vokes (D.1783/5).
 Raymond's wife, Mrs Vokes Evans, died in December 1816, at the house of her son, John Evans, Mallow, relict of the late Raymond Evans, of Limerick, Patentee Clerk of the Crown for Limerick (Ref: Ffolliott Newspapers).
-Raymond Evans, died in Novemer 1805, aged 80, later of Mallow (Ref: Ffolliott Newspapers).
-Known children of Raymond and his wife are:
+Raymond Evans, died in November 1805, aged 80, later of Mallow (Ref: Ffolliott Newspapers).
+Court of Exchequer records for Raymond Evans, connected to John Heaphy (as above) and Tubbs is as follows:

-John Evans, who married Ann (Unknown) and had the following known child:
+John Evans, who married Ann (Mary Ann Lacy? in 1781) and had the following known child:

 Raymond Evans, baptised 1792, Mallow.